S&P Global Offerings

 The SEC's emphasis on private markets regulation is likely to continue, having proposed a number of other rules in recent months that could have implications for private market participants.

 The slowdown in private equity-backed M&A activity is expected to continue into 2023, with smaller-sized transactions and carve-outs being the most likely types of deals to be completed.
-This is due to several factors, including macroeconomic headwinds, buyer and seller disconnect (buyers are being more conservative in their valuations, while sellers may still be expecting to get peak multiples for their businesses) and limited availability of debt (investment banks and other lenders are hesitant to provide financing for large deals.)
+This is due to factors including macroeconomic headwinds, buyer and seller disconnect (buyers are being more conservative in their valuations, while sellers may still be expecting to get peak multiples for their businesses) and limited availability of debt (investment banks and other lenders are hesitant to provide financing for large deals.)

 S&P Global is well-positioned to support across the entire private equity lifecycle with a wealth of experience and solutions.
 We bring transparency to the private market universe with data on 52+ million private companies and private markets, credit analytics and risk assessments for over 50 million companies, and rate the creditworthiness of several types of Alternative Investment Fund (AIF).